openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 - trigger (a switch which reacts to ON command and triggers the predefined Tahoma action)

-An on/off and light thing has this channel:
+An on/off and light things have this channel:

 - switch (reacts to standard ON/OFF commands)

-A smoke sensor and occupancy sensor has this channel:
+A smoke sensor, occupancy sensor and contact sensor things have this channel:

 - contact (normal value is CLOSE, changes to OPEN when detection triggered)

-A light sensors exposes this channel:
+A light sensors thing exposes this channel:

 - luminance (light luminance value in luxes)